CmdrDats/clj-minecraft/README.md

-# clj-minecraft
+# cljminecraft

-clj-minecraft has two specific goals:
+cljminecraft has two specific goals:

 1) Open up support for other clojure plugins on Bukkit
 2) Provide convenience functions to make writing plugins more